boredoms/resume/README.md

 ## Recommendations

-Please do not use Overleaf.
+Andrew Li says: "Please do not use Overleaf".
+I agree.
+Also, as of a few days ago (time of writing: 2024-01-16) they made their editor worse.
+Yet again.

 ## License